December 2025

 Interview by Dan Golden

-Dan Golden: I understand you worked in finance before shifting to painting.
+Dan Golden: You worked in finance before shifting to painting.
 Was art always a part of your life in some way?
 What led you to make that transition, and how did it unfold?

 Patrick Eugène: Yeah, I was in finance for a while, among other jobs, just doing what I had to do to make a living.
 Painting came in as a way to offset that nine-to-five grind.
 I needed something to balance life out, you know?
 I'd always been creative- heavily into music growing up, producing with friends, but painting was new.
 I started in my Brooklyn apartment, just me in a converted bedroom, trying to figure out how to put eyes and noses in the right place.
 It snowballed fast.
 I'd lose hours there, forget to eat, just completely locked in.
 Eventually, it went from a hobby to something I had to do all the time.
 That's when I knew I needed to give it everything.